D.N.A. (Mario album): Concept and themes

 Mario described the song "The Hardest Moment" which is set to be on his album as "Personal, because I say things in the record that have multiple meanings.
 Like the chorus says, "A man that ain't afraid to cry is a man that's not afraid to die."
 That to me, even though I'm talking about a relationship in the song, I'm talking about that point in a relationship where everything is over.
 It's like, you guys are cool, you guys are friends, but you're totally going separate ways.
 That's probably one of the hardest things a young man and young woman can go through in their relationship.
 And, so that's what I'm saying in that line.
 But it also means to me that a strong man is not afraid to be vulnerable, to cry and let it out.

 In a previous interview the song "Starlight" produced by The-Dream, Mario has explained the record: "the song is about going after a woman and describes it as dreamy and swaggerized".

 The album was originally scheduled to be released under the title And Then There Was Me.
 But on January 10, 2009, Mario told Singersroom.com that the album title may change for his effort.
-When asked to explain what they original title meant he said "And Then There Was Me is more than just me sayin' my music is fresh, but who I am as a person.
+When asked to explain what the original title meant he said "And Then There Was Me is more than just me sayin' my music is fresh, but who I am as a person.
 That title for me is like, you've got the Trey Songz', the Ne-Yos, and you've got the Chris Browns of the world—you've got all these new artists.
 This is my fourth album, and some of them aren't even on their third [album]—I'm coming back with something fresh and new.
 And then there's me, there's Mario."
 The album title has since changed to "D.N.A" to reflect the musical changes that Mario has gone through since his last album.

 Release and promotion

 Mario was initially unsure of when the album would be released.
 However, in an interview with Rap-Up.com, he was considering March or April 2009.
 The release date was pushed back to June 2009.
 But then on Twitter he said "It's getting close "And Then There Was Me" late summer".
-Online retailers, Amazon later confirmed a September 22, 2009 release date for the project, which later changed again to October 13, 2009 by J Records and Mario's official website, for a United States release.
+Online retailers, Amazon later confirmed a September 22, 2009 release date for the project, which later changed again to October 13, 2009, by J Records and Mario's official website, for a United States release.
 It is Mario's second album to feature a Parental Advisory warning for strong language, the first being 2007's release of Go.